 However, the evidence that creatine boosts stamina or performance in aerobic activity is mixed.
 It may not have the same benefits in older people.
 Since it causes water retention, creatine could slow down some athletes.

 Researchers have also studied creatine as a treatment for many health conditions.
-There is some promising evidence that it might help with congestive heart failure, Parkinson’s disease, and muscular dystrophy, but more research is needed.
+There is ongoing research to see if it might help with congestive heart failure, Parkinson’s disease, and muscular dystrophy, but more research is needed.
 Creatine has also been studied for conditions such as Huntington’s disease and Lou Gehrig’s disease, and to help with bone health.
 But the results have been conflicting or inconclusive.

 How much creatine should you take?